MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/dotnet/0-9-538/microsoft-web-webview2-core-corewebview2.md

 ##### Returns
 Returns a JSON encoded string that represents the result of running the provided JavaScript.

 This method runs the provided JavaScript asynchronously and will return the result of the provided JavaScript.
 If the result of the provided JavaScript is `undefined`, contains a reference cycle, or otherwise cannot be encoded into JSON, the string 'null' is returned.
 If a called function in the provided JavaScript has no explicit return value, `undefined` is returned.
 If the provided JavaScript throws an unhandled exception, 'null' is returned.
-If this method is called after a `NavigationStarting` event, the provided JavaScript is run on the new document when it loads, around the same time that `ContentLoading` is triggered. `ExecuteScript` will work even if `IsScriptEnabled` is set to `FALSE`.
+If this method is called after a NavigationStarting event, the provided JavaScript is run on the new document when it loads, around the same time that ContentLoading is triggered.
+ExecuteScriptAsync will work even if IsScriptEnabled is set to `FALSE`.

 #### GetDevToolsProtocolEventReceiver